Another way is through link building dashboards. I am going to set up powerful and actionable link building performance dashboards for you.

 I thought hard and deep about how the commercial value of links can be evaluated in a scalable way and came to the following conclusion:

-A link which generates traffic and conversions is a high value link and the link which doesn’t is a low-value link.
+A link that generates traffic and conversions is a high-value link and the link which doesn’t is a low-value link.

 Once a link has generated traffic and conversions, it has served its commercial purpose.

 Consequently, I discounted the following attributes of backlinks in reporting for good:

 Trust and authority (DA, PA, trust flow, etc)